 The Baby Love Program is a social worker/outreach worker home visitor model that assists pregnant women and teens achieve healthy births and improved health outcomes.
 Services include assistance in keeping prenatal and other healthy care appointments, helping prepare for the birth of the baby, supportive home visits and linkage to behavioral health and other needed services.
 Baby Love has demonstrated effectiveness in significantly reducing neonatal intensive care admissions.
 The program is available to pregnant patients living in Rochester, NY.
 The program is supported by NYS DOH, United Way of Greater Rochester, Monroe Plan for Medical Care and MVP Health Care.

 For more information about the Baby Love program, please contact Carol Quester, LMSW at (585) 473-1728 or Nikki Spring, LMSW at (585) 339-3200 x3209.

 Baby Love/PAT Right from the Start

 This program combines all the services of the Baby Love Program with Crestwood Children's Center Parents as Teachers Program.
 Pregnant women and teens living in the City of Rochester who are less than 32 weeks pregnant can be referred.
 Those enrolled receive alternating visits from the Baby Love Program and a PAT Home Visitor.
 Baby Love visits end at the child's 2 month birthday while the PAT visitor continues up until the child's 5th birthday.
-The program is supported by the United Way.
+The program is supported by the United Way of Greater Rochester.

 For more information contact Nikki Spring LMSW at (585) 339-3200 x3209.